iZeaoGamer/Zector/major.md

 - Fixed crash on player join.
 (More fixes to do with that).
 - Fixed displaying the wrong message when first joined.
 - Removed duplicated slappers at spawn.
+- Added message when at the max prestige + rank (Z), instead of it coming up with No money error.